 Thailand is one of the most popular backpacker destinations in the world.
-People arrive in droves to eat the delicious food, enjoy the sun and take a swim in the beautiful beaches.
-Everyone I speak with claims to have visited a very special beach, and I guess some of this mythologization of a range of sand comes from the novel “The Beach”.
+People arrive in droves to eat the delicious food, enjoy the sun and take a swim at the beautiful beaches.
+Everyone I speak with claims to have visited a very special beach, and I guess some of this talk comes from “The Beach”.

 The debut novel by Alex Garland in 1996 is well-known by most travelers, especially after the movie adaptation that was released four years later.
-While the book may be a fan favorite for backpackers, the film is not nearly there but the first half is quite good at portraying the mass tourism in Thailand.
+While the book is a fan favorite for backpackers, the film is not quite living up to the expectations, even though the first half gives a good portrayal of the current mass tourism in Thailand.

 As always in movies, the locations often differ between depiction and reality.
 The filming location of the beach is actually Maya Bay in Phi Phi Islands and the “Khao San Road hostel” is On On Hotel in Phuket City, about 200 meters west of the place where I was staying yesterday.
 The author Rolf Potts actually tried to sneak into the heavily guarded movie set in Phi Phi, hilariously retold in his short story “Storming the beach”.